joonaschuk/ai-governance-portfolio/README.md

-# AI & Data Governance Portfolio
+# AI Governance & Data Protection Portfolio

-> **From databases to policy** — bridging technical expertise with regulatory knowledge
+> **From databases to policy** — bridging technical expertise with regulatory knowledge with a pinch of impostor syndrome

+## 📖 What is this portfolio?

+This is kind of a **learning-in-public portfolio** so I'm trying to build and share the content as I study these topics myself, rather than after the fact.

+The goal is twofold: to deepen my own understanding of these topics, and to demonstrate that I can translate complex legal and technical topics into clear, accessible language.
+Each document is written for a general audience so no law degree required to follow along.

+If you are a recruiter, a colleague, or simply someone curious about these topics, you are welcome to explore and use anything here freely.

 ---

 ## 👤 About Me

-I am a Finnish IT professional hoping to transition from technical roles into **AI Governance, data protection and privacy compliance**.
+I am an IT professional hoping to transition from technical roles into **AI Governance, data protection and privacy compliance**.

 My background is intentionally cross-disciplinary:

 - **Technical foundation** — Bachelor of Business Administration (BBA) in Information Technology, XAMK.
-Currently working as a **Database Administrator (DBA) at Kela (Social Insurance Institution of Finland)** since 2021, with prior experience as a case worker or solutions specialist in social benefit processing (2019–2021).
+Currently working as a **Database Administrator at Kela (Social Insurance Institution of Finland)** since 2021, with prior experience as a case worker or solutions specialist in social benefit processing (2019–2021).
 - **Legal & regulatory studies** — Currently completing a **Master's degree in Technology Law (YAMK)** at Laurea University of Applied Sciences, focusing on emerging regulation, AI ethics, and compliance frameworks.

-This combination — hands-on experience with large-scale databases handling sensitive personal data, combined with formal legal-technical education — gives me a practical perspective on data governance that bridges the gap between IT teams and compliance functions.
+This combination with hands-on experience with large-scale databases handling sensitive personal data, combined with formal legal-technical education gives me a practical perspective on data governance that bridges the gap between IT teams and compliance functions.

 ---